 “Men are afraid that women will laugh at them.
 Women are afraid that men will kill them.” — Margaret Atwood

-It’s pretty clear that women are afraid of men, and often times with good reason.
-Men’s fears of women are less visible, more hidden, from women, from other men, and from themselves.
-Men have done such a good job of hiding their fears and vulnerabilities that even their mothers and lovers don’t know how scared they are.
+It’s pretty clear that women are often afraid of men, and with good reason.
+We hold positions of privilege and power in most personal and professional settings.
+Men’s fears of women are less visible, more hidden, from women, from other men, and from ourselves.
+We’ve done such a good job at hiding our fears and vulnerabilities that even our mothers and lovers don’t know how scared we are.

-Let me give you a few everyday scenarios; see how far down the list you get before the light comes on and you recognize yourself, your partner, and/or your relationship in these scenarios.
+Because these fears are largely hidden, many of you many not yet recognize what I’m talking about.
+Let me give you a few everyday scenarios; see how far down the list you get before the light starts to come on and you recognize yourself, your partner, and/or your relationship in these scenarios.

 4. You are a man and a woman in a committed relationship, and you’re having an argument.